m-p-s/Professional_Certificate_in_Machine_Learning_Artificial_Intelligence/assignment_11/README.md

 As a result of our analysis, we should provide clear recommendations to your client—a used car dealership—as to what consumers value in a used car.

 ### 2. Data Understanding
-Initial Data Collection: The dataset contains detailed information about various vehicles available for sale across different regions, primarily in Alabama and Arizona.
+The dataset contains detailed information about various vehicles available for sale across different regions, primarily in Alabama and Arizona.
 Each entry includes:
 - **ID**: Unique identifier for each vehicle.
 - **Region**: Location where the vehicle is being sold.
 - **Price**: Listed price of the vehicle.